 A covered entity is defined as a health plan, a health care clearinghouse, or a health care provider that conducts certain transactions in electronic form.

-Healthcare providers: Every healthcare provider, regardless of size of practice, who electronically transmits health information in connection with certain transactions.
+Healthcare providers: Every healthcare provider, regardless of the size of the practice, electronically transmits health information in connection with certain transactions.
 These transactions include:

 - Benefit eligibility inquiries